Bidwell Lore – Jemima Bidwell Partridge

 In 1781, William Partridge began jotting down marginal notes in almanacs about his daily activities and was more or less consistent in doing so until his death in 1836.
 Fortunately, nearly 50 of those almanacs have survived [1]; a few, however, are no longer extant, including the one for 1787 in which he would have mentioned his marriage to Jemima.
 In subsequent almanac entries, William made occasional references to his and Jemima’s jaunts to local communities to visit relatives, but the most poignant entry was on September 30, 1826, when William wrote: “My Wife’s Left eye crush’d”.
 How that accident happened is a mystery, but evidence suggests that the loss of sight in her left eye may have resulted in sympathetic ophthalmia, leading to complete blindness in both eyes.

-Jemima’s daughter and son-in law, Mercy Partridge Whitney and Samuel Whitney, 1819, by Samuel F.B.
+Jemima’s daughter and son-in-law, Mercy Partridge Whitney and Samuel Whitney, 1819, by Samuel F.B.
 Morse, image via Wikimedia Commons

 William and Jemima’s daughter, Mercy (seen above), wrote to Clara Willcox Bidwell [2] in 1828 of her mother’s condition: